Anggva/Game-of-Life/README.md

 Game-of-Life
 ============

-A project for Computapility and Automata class
+A project for Computability and Automata class - Spring 2014